 5. Excel Formula with INDEX-MATCH Functions to Copy Cell Value

 You can use the combination of the INDEX-MATCH functions to fetch the value from a particular cell.
 Simply follow the steps below.

 - First, insert this formula in cell F5 to copy the value of cell B5.

 - Following, apply the same in cell G5.

-- Lastly, type similar formula in cell H5 changing cell reference to D5.
+- Lastly, type a similar formula in cell H5 changing cell reference to D5.

 - Finally, select cell range F5:H5 and use the AutoFill tool to get this final output.

-Conventional Methods to Copy Cell Value to Another Cell in Excel
+How to Copy Cell Value to Another Cell in Excel: Conventional Methods